ManuOteroo/Portal2DMechanicDemo/README.md

 * **State-Based Input:** Uses the **Unity Input System** to handle equipping and firing different portal types (A and B).
 * **Animation & Audio Sync:** Integrated triggers for shooting animations and sound effects upon firing.

+The core logic handles the physics transition by capturing the `Rigidbody2D` velocity magnitude and re-applying it to the target portal's exit vector:

 ```csharp
 private void Teleport(GameObject obj, Transform exitTransform)
 {